 AdviceFeatures

-Electric car tax UK: changes explained and how much EV drivers will pay
+New electric car tax 2025: UK road tax changes explained and how much EV drivers will pay

-The rules around car tax on electric cars are changing from 2025.
+The recent Budget included new information on how electric cars will be taxed from April 2025.
 Here’s everything you need to know.

-Added to cheaper pence-per-mile driving costs and lower maintenance outlay, being tax-free helps save EV owners significant amounts of money every year.
+Added to cheaper pence-per-mile driving costs and lower maintenance and repair bills, being tax-free helps save EV owners significant amounts of money every year.

 But that is set to change from next year, bringing additional bills for every EV driver and potentially adding hundreds of pounds to the cost of running an electric car.